SAP/spartacus-docs/_pages/install/reference-app-structure.md

 Spartacus Feature Module is intended to easily manage all non-core Spartacus features, both statically and lazy-loaded.
 It serves as an entry point to all the features, which are ideally wrapped into separate feature modules on itself.

+With early 3.x minor releases, `SpartacusFeatureModule` may look bloated and busy, but with every consecutive release, it should become more and more concise, thanks to moving most of the features to separate libraries.

 Example:
 ```typescript
 @NgModule({